Nvidia's Mysterious GA103 GPU Pictured

 Following the launch of the mobile GeForce RTX 3080 Ti this week, Chinese video blogger Geekerwan (via VideoCardz) opened up a laptop featuring the GPU and revealed the GA103 graphics processor, labeled as GN20-E8-A1.

-Geekerwan's measurements indicate that GA103's die size is 496 mm^2, putting it just between the lower-end GA104 and the higher-end GA102.
+Geekerwan's measurements indicate that GA103's die size is 496 mm^2, putting it right between the lower-end GA104 (392 mm^2) and the higher-end GA102 (628 mm^2).
 Earlier rumors indicated that the GA103 GPU features as many as 7680 CUDA cores and a 320-bit memory interface.
 But in the case of the laptop GPU, Nvidia cut the GPU down to 7424 CUDA cores, 96 texture units, 58 render backends, and a 256-bit memory interface.

 Given the ongoing GPU supply and pricing issues, a natural question is whether the company intends to use GA103 for desktop PCs.
 If Nvidia decides to fill the gap between the GeForce RTX 3070 Ti (6144 CUDA cores, 256-bit memory interface) and the GeForce RTX 3080 (8704 CUDA cores, 320-bit memory interface), the GA103 may be just what the doctor ordered, with its up to 7680 CUDA cores and a 320-bit memory bus.
 In fact, even cut-down variants of the GA103 make sense for desktops and could compete with the best graphics cards around.